zeroluck/docs/sources/cluster/index.md

 operation.
 ```

 <sub>*`(!)` OpenDJ may become picky about certificates used for SSL connections during replication in certain linux distros.
-Be sure you've cross certificates of each OpenDJ instance to default java of each node; another option is to use the same OpenDJ certificate/key pair for both nodes*</sub>
+Make sure you've added certificates of each OpenDJ instance to default java key storage of each node; another option is to use the same OpenDJ certificate/key pair for both nodes*</sub>

 ## File System Replication